Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 Jessica to sign off?

-Then I'll just take the case back and
+take the case back

-get you a decanter or some shit.
+and get you a decanter

-LOUIS: So, it's unanimous.
-From now on, all
+From now on,

-first-years required to bill 2,800 hours
+to bill 2,800 hours

-their own lunches.
+and bring their own lunches.

 Congratulations, Louis,

-and another generation of
+another generation

-associates smacked into submission.
+smacked into submission.

 Now, if you'll excuse me,

-I think I'm done with this meeting.
+I think I'm done

-Harvey, please.
+Harvey, please,

-We still have new business.
+we still have new business.

 Speaking of which,

-I'd like to propose a change to
+I'd like to propose a change

-the current compensation formula.
+to the current

 Excuse me?

-Well, since taking
+Well, since taking over

-over the committee,
+the committee,

 I've been evaluating

-pay structures.
+pay structures,

-And I think it's high
+and I think it's high time

-time that this firm
+that this firm

 put a larger emphasis